Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/README.md

 ## Help us making this Handbook better

 We welcome comments and feedback from everyone, irrespective of their expertise or background.
-The easiest way to do this is to leave a comment [right here](https://book.fosteropenscience.eu/) by clicking on any paragraph and then on the plus sign appearing next to it, another one is to create a pull request on the Handbook's [GitHub repository](https://github.com/Open-Science-Training-Handbook).
+The easiest way to do this is to leave a comment [right here](https://book.fosteropenscience.eu/) by touching any paragraph with your mouse pointer and then klicking on the plus sign appearing next to it, another one is to create a pull request on the Handbook's [GitHub repository](https://github.com/Open-Science-Training-Handbook).

 ## Let's run an Open Science training together